Pseudo-nitzschia australis: French Atlantic Coast

 The first noted occurrence of the unusual toxic bloom of pseudo-nitzschia species on the French Atlantic coast happened in 1995.
 Pseudo-nitschia species have been observed in the waters every spring and autumn since 2006, but in low quantities.
 2010 was an outlier year in which there was a larger bloom most likely caused by upwelling and nutrient runoff from a large storm.
 Additionally, this was the first year the species P. australis had been observed.
 This bloom resulted in a ban on shellfish harvesting due to toxic domoic acid build up in bivalves off of the coast.

 Puget Sound

 The P. australis was first observed in Washington in razor clams in 1991.
-The levels of domoic acid were above USDFA standards from 1991 to 2003 on the coast of Washington State.
-The toxin causes amnesic shellfish poisoning (ASP) and so the coast was closed for shellfishing while a domoic acid monitoring program was established.
-After deaths from ASP occurred in 1940, there have been monitoring programs in Washington state to monitor domoic acid levels in marine organisms known for accumulating domoic acid.
+The domoic acid toxin produced by P. australis causes amnesic shellfish poisoning (ASP), and the presence of domoic acid caused shellfish harvesting on the coast to be closed in 1991, 1998, and 2002.
+These closures were coast-wide until a domoic acid monitoring program was established.
+The Olympic Region Harmful Algal Bloom monitoring partnership focuses on the Olympic coast, and the SoundToxins monitoring program focuses on Puget Sound.
+These monitoring programs track harmful algal blooms and monitor domoic acid levels in marine organisms known for accumulating domoic acid, such as Pacific razor clams and Dungeness crabs.
+The monitoring programs have since enabled the Department of Health to implement more targeted closures that only prohibit shellfish harvest from sections of the coastline.